humanitec/about/docs/roadmap.md

 ### Runtime Status

 Successful deployment does not mean successful running.
 Developers need to know the runtime status of what they have deployed.
-This feature aims to show developers an all-in-one overview of live pods statuses and monitoring of all services deployed with Humanitec.
+This feature aims to show developers an all-in-one overview of live pods statuses and provide basic monitoring of all services deployed with Humanitec.

 ### Automatic Deployments

-Most of the engineering teams are either running automated deployments or are hoping to run it in the future.
-Essentially, Humanitec needs to allow the teams to follow the best continuous delivery practices.
-This feature would allow developers to define deployment rules and triggers that would initiate a deployment as soon as new artifacts are available from the CI pipeline.
+Most of the engineering teams are either running automated deployments or aspire to in the future.
+Humanitec has all of the functionality required to automate deployments but lacks the ability to perform a deployment based on a trigger.
+This feature would allow developers to define deployment rules that could be run based on triggers.
+Rules would be of the form, if a new container image is built on branch _x_, deploy to environment _y_ and would be triggered on an event like: a new container image has been built by a CI pipeline.

 ## Q3 2020 and beyond